 The Legislature should consider whether an employee who goes from part-time status to full-time status at the end of their career should be allowed to retire with the same retirement service credits as an employee who works full-time their entire career.
 Current statutory provisions facilitate part-time employees inflating their monthly retirement benefits by simply going full-time shortly before retirement.
 Employees who work part-time, but go full-time shortly before retirement receive the same benefits at retirement as if they worked full-time their entire careers.
-Since the state does not prorate years of service for employees that work part-time and then go fulltime, some part-time employees have significantly increased their retirement benefits by working part-time for many years and working full-time for a few years before retirement.
+Since the state does not prorate years of service for employees that work part-time and then go full-time, some part-time employees have significantly increased their retirement benefits by working part-time for many years and working full-time for a few years before retirement.

 Part-Time Employees Could Be Required to Pay Prorated Health Care Premiums.
 The State of Utah has approximately 700 part-time employees who are currently receiving health care coverage, of which 650 work directly for the state and 50 work for the judicial branch.
 These part-time state employees pay the same biweekly premiums as full-time state employees.
-Therefore, the policy question raised in Chapter V is whether the Legislature wants to continue to allow for Chapter IV: Part-Time Employees' Who Go Full-Time Inflate Their Retirement Benefits this disproportionate benefit.
+Therefore, the policy question raised in Chapter V is whether the Legislature wants to continue to allow for this disproportionate benefit.
 If the Legislature decided to prorate health care premiums for part-time employees, the state could save approximately \$2.6 million annually, but this savings could increase or decrease depending on the prorating schedule chosen by the Legislature.
 Our survey of institutions of higher education and school districts found that public and higher education commonly prorate health care premiums for part-time employees.
 While the state does not currently prorate health care premiums for part-time employees, the state does prorate some other employee benefits, such as annual, sick, and holiday leave.
 Shifting more of the costs of health care premiums to part-time employees could save the state money, but issues could arise relating to employee morale, retention, and recruiting.
-Recommendations • We recommend the Legislature eliminate the current post-retirement reemployment provisions and implement the following steps: suspend the pension for those who return to work full-time, allow retirees to return to active membership in the retirement system and continue to earn service credits, and resume pension payments when the member ultimately retires. • We recommend that if the Legislature does not implement the above recommendation, they prohibit any work, inclusive of part-time and contract work, from qualifying as part of the six-month waiting period to return to full-time employment. • We recommend the Legislature consider amending the post-retirement reemployment statute to require employers to make contributions to Utah Retirement Systems' defined benefit plan instead of making contributions to the personal 401(k) accounts of reemployed retirees. • If the Legislature chooses not to amend the post-retirement reemployment statute discussed in the above recommendation, we recommend the Legislature eliminate the 401(k) requirement for reemployed retirees. • We recommend the Legislature require Utah Retirement Systems to monitor, track, and report on any future post-retirement reemployment. • We recommend that the Legislature require the Utah Retirement Systems to study and make recommendations to the Legislature regarding ways to prevent part-time employees from inflating their retirement benefits. • We recommend the Legislature consider prorating health care premiums for part-time state employees.